EOS-Nation/eos-network-resources/README.md

 ### Proposal
 - Powerup utility smart contract actions (must be backwards compatible)
-    - Allow for auto-renewal (similar to how REX had renewals)
+- Allow for auto-renewal
+  - similar to REX's `loan_fund` when using `eosio::rentcpu` action
-    - Pay with fixed amount of EOS (instead of calculating net/cpu ratios)
+- Pay with fixed amount of EOS
+  - similar to REX's `loan_payment` when using `eosio::rentcpu` action
+  - auto-calculates net/cpu ratios based on current network usage

 </details>